 Water rights and resource consents for the Tailings Storage Facilities (TSF) Storage 1a and Storage 2 require the preparation, review and update (if necessary) of a Tailings Storage Facility Monitoring Plan (TSFMP) and shall provide such update Plan to Waikato Regional Council (WRC) annually (Condition 16 and 17).
-The Plan was updated in 2010 and again in 2014, however it was not approved.
-An addendum was subsequently approved.
-This plan is the fourth iteration.

-This is plan will be updated every two years, or if any significant changes occur in the design or operation of the tailings storage facilities.
+The Plan was last updated in 2019 and is updated every three years, or if any significant changes occur in the design or operation of the tailings storage facilities.
+This plan was permitted by WRC to be deferred until 2024 to include the NZ Dam Regulations.